How To Train Your Immune System, According To A Functional Medicine Expert

 Time-Restricted Eating: Consume all of your food during a 10-hour period, avoiding food for the remaining 14 hours.
 Time-restricted eating has been found to be helpful in stabilizing both metabolism and immune function.

-Supplements: Through extensive research and study over the past 20 years, these nutrients have all proven important to healthy immune function.
-There is ample evidence that many of these nutrients may not be adequately consumed in the diet, so daily supplementation at the appropriate levels may be advisable.
-Just be sure to speak with your medical practitioner before adding to your regular routine.
+Supplements: Through extensive research and study over the past 20 years, these nutrients and phytonutrients have all proven important to support healthy immune function.* There is ample statistical evidence that many of these nutrients are not adequately consumed in the diet, so daily supplementation at the appropriate levels may not only be helpful, but advisable.* Just be sure to speak with your medical practitioner before adding to your regular routine.

 - Vitamin C: 100 to 1,000 mg